walkingcabbages/15418-project-proposal/README.md

 - MOESI snoop-based cache coherence implementation
 - Add read snarfing
 - Obtain traces and run cache simulator for several programs with a range of workloads
-- Experiments with varying number of cores, workloads, coherence protocols
+- Experiments with varying number of cores, workloads, coherence protocols, etc

 *HOPE TO ACHIEVE:*